-Surrounded by both salt and freshwater, Fort Myers is an outdoor lover’s dream with a collection of natural preserves, state parks and beautiful white sand beaches.
-Boasting plenty of picturesque natural landscapes to fill your time, you can spend your days indulging in the area’s endless array of water activities, exploring historic landmarks and spotting local wildlife.
+Surrounded by both salt and freshwater, Fort Myers is an outdoor lover’s dream with a collection of natural preserves, state parks and beautiful white-sand beaches.
+Boasting plenty of picturesque natural landscapes to fill your time, you can spend your days indulging in the area’s endless array of water activities, exploring historic landmarks and spotting local wildlife before retreating to a beautiful beachfront hotel.
 A great destination for outdoor adventures, here are the best things to do in Fort Myers.

-Fort Myers Beach is a slice of paradise, where you can soak up the sunshine and go beachcombing for colorful seashell treasures away from the hoards of tourists.
+One of the top white-sand beaches in Florida, Fort Myers Beach is a slice of paradise where you can soak up the sunshine and go beachcombing for colorful seashell treasures away from the hoards of tourists.
 Head to Lynn Hall Memorial Park for a full day of activities with the entire family and stop by the Fort Myers Beach Pier to observe local fishermen or try your hand at catching your dinner.
 Lounge under an umbrella, spot dolphins in the water, or kick your vacation up a notch with a WaveRunner tour in Estero Bay.

 For a trip back in time, visit the historic Edison & Ford Winter Estates in Fort Myers.
-While history buffs will be particularly enthusiastic about the exhibits here, even not usually into exploring historic landmarks can appreciate the attraction’s significance.
+A beloved attraction in Southwest Florida, history buffs will be particularly enthusiastic about the exhibits here, even those not usually interested in exploring historic landmarks can appreciate the attraction’s significance.
 A designated Florida Historic Landmark and one of the most visited historic home sites in America, you can take a tour of the 20 acres and learn more about Florida’s history.
 Explore the historic buildings, gardens and museum to see inventions, special exhibits and artifacts that date back to 1929.

 The kids will delight with a day of exploring IMAG History & Science Center, as its hands-on exhibits provide hours of engagement and fun.
 It’s a perfect place for budding scientists and engineers to discover their skills, where topics like anatomy, weather and aquatic life are showcased through interactive displays.
 There are plenty of activities for the little ones to explore, from a dinosaur dig demo to a hands-on aquarium with live animal encounters and a small 3D movie theater.

 A 1,600-acre park made up of four barrier islands, Lovers Key State Park is a great place to go to enjoy Florida’s natural landscapes.
 You can spend a day enjoying the simple pleasures here, from swimming and shelling to kayaking, paddle boarding and sunbathing along its quiet coastlines.
-You can spot an array of wildlife while exploring this area, including gopher tortoises, bald eagles, bottlenose dolphins and manatees.
+You can spot an array of wildlife while exploring this area, including gopher tortoises, bald eagles, bottlenose dolphins and it’s also one of the best spots in Florida to see manatees.

 Birdwatching enthusiasts should put J.N.
 “Ding” Darling National Wildlife Refuge at the top of their itinerary, as it boasts 6,300 acres of natural landscapes located along the southern migratory path.
 Originally developed as an opportunity to conserve the mangrove forest on the island, you can often spot a variety of birds, from herons and cuckoos to ospreys, while the hiking and biking trails and open-air tram along Wildlife Drive offers a peek at other wildlife.